HLTAID009

 Location:

-Courses are regularly held at the CTAS Education Training Room in Welshpool or in an approved early childhood service.
+Courses are held regularly at the CTAS Education Training Room in Welshpool or in an approved early learning service.

 Hi there!